7 Rules of Ethical SEO to Respect

 The young, hip and sexy Instagram influencers don’t care and depict Dubai as the place to be.
 I’m indeed too old and I know too much.

-Indeed it’s by now 40 years ago that martial law has been established in Poland when I was a kid.
+Indeed it’s by now over 40 years ago that martial law has been established in Poland when I was a kid.

 My father was stuck in Germany as the borders have been closed and tanks have been patrolling the streets.